 At the top of this list, we mentioned an immersion-breaking mod that swaps Sekiro‘s protagonist with Sheriff Woody from Toy Story.
 What if we told you this was just the start?

-While there are a plethora of Sekiro mods for adding in new character models and skins, the Ultimate Character Collection mod is by far the most expansive, consisting of a whopping 25 characters from various franchises.
+While there are a multitude of Sekiro mods for adding in new character models and skins, the Ultimate Character Collection mod is by far the most extensive, consisting of a whopping 25 characters from various franchises.

 Add Weapon Skins (Katana Merchant Mod)

-If you found the last mod’s offerings inconsistent with Sekiro’s overall tone, consider installing the Katana Merchant mod, which is dedicated solely to purchasing new skins for Wolf’s sword.
-It introduces a merchant into the hub world whose wares include a variety of unique and interestingly-designed skins for your weapon, many of which fall in line with the game’s aesthetic.
+If you found the last mod’s offerings inconsistent with Sekiro‘s overall tone, consider installing the Katana Merchant mod, which is devoted solely to purchasing new skins for Wolf’s sword.
+It introduces a merchant into the hub world whose wares include a variety of unique and creatively-designed skins for your weapon, many of which fall in line with the game’s aesthetic.

 Add Elemental Effects to Weapons (Elemental Weapon Buffs Mod)